bonitasoft/bonita-doc/md/actors.md

 ::: info
-Note that if the task assignee realize that he/she cannot actually perform a user task instance he/she can release it.
+Note that if the task assignee realizes that he/she cannot actually perform a user task instance he/she can release it.
 Releasing a user task instance will make it available again to all the initial candidates.
 :::

 In order to define the candidates of a user task instances Bonita offers two alternatives: actor and [actor filters](actor-filtering.md).